SAP-samples/hana-opensap-cloud-2020/README.md

 ## Download and Installation

-HANA Cloud Service trial startup instructions coming soon
+HANA Cloud Service trial startup instructions: <https://saphanacloudservices.com/hana-cloud/learning-article/starting-a-sap-hana-cloud-trial-when-you-have-an-existing-sap-cloud-platform-trial/>

 - @sap Node.js packages have moved from <https://npm.sap.com> to the default registry <https://registry.npmjs.org>.
 As future versions of @sap modules are going to be published only there, please make sure to adjust your registry with: